Cardinals vs. Athletics Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- The Cardinals will hand the ball to Dakota Hudson (3-0) for his fourth start of the season.
+- The Cardinals' Matthew Liberatore (2-4) will make his 11th start of the season.

-- Hudson has two starts in a row of five innings or more.
+- Liberatore has two starts in a row of five innings or more.

+- He has made 11 appearances and finished three of them without allowing an earned run.

 |Opponent